lopezdsr/sql-query/sqlref/sql_reference.template.md

 More complex *group by* clauses use so called *grouping sets* to provide more insights into the set of rows grouped by a grouping expression.

-Grouping sets are best explained using examples.
-The set examples below use *values clauses* to define result sets for group by operations.
-For more details about the values clause, refer to [valuesClause](#valuesClause).
+Grouping sets are best explained by using examples.
+The following set examples use *values clauses* to define result sets for group by operations.
+For more information about the values clause, see [valuesClause](#valuesClause).

 In the following example SQL query sales data is grouped per year and quarter.